santosmv/Mathematical-tools/README.md

 # Mathematical tools

-This repository is a dedicated to be a simple reference of mathematical tools for numeric python code.
+This repository is dedicated to be a didactic reference of mathematical tools that I have used along Ph.D for numeric python code.
 List of contents:

 - Derivative of a matrix
 - Statistical distributions, specifying expected values